pyinfra-dev/pyinfra/docs/modules/mysql.rst

 -----

-Manage MySQL databases, users and permissions.
+Manage MySQL databases, users and privileges.

 Requires the ``mysql`` CLI executable on the target host(s).